 Kentucky’s Bourbon problem

-The thing about Kentucky Bourbon is you take some corn/grain mash and cook it and then distill that and take the liquid that comes off and you put that into barrels.
-But then it has to sit for at least one full year before it can be sold, while anything called Kentucky Straight Bourbon takes at least two years.
+The thing about Kentucky Bourbon is you take corn/grain mash and cook it and then distill that and take the liquid that comes off and you put that into barrels.
+But then it has to sit for at least one full year before it can be sold, while anything called Kentucky Straight Bourbon requires at least two years.
 Most distilleries focus on their highest margin varieties, which are premium versions aged 5 to 10 years.

 I've toured Kentucky distilleries and loved seeing the old world process of how a corn & grain mash is cooked, processed, and stored into something that I can appreciate but not enjoy personally (it all tastes like rocket fuel/poison to me).